Paul Furlong: Kettering Town

 A few weeks later, he joined Conference National club Kettering Town as player-coach.
 During the 2010–11 season with Kettering, Furlong scored 5 times in 27 appearances for the club – including a brace in a match against Eastbourne Borough on 22 January 2011 – as they finished 15th in the Conference Premier.

 St Albans City

 On 10 August 2011, Furlong was confirmed as player/coach at St Albans City.
 He scored on his debut for St Albans in a Southern League Premier Division game against Cirencester Town.

 International career

 When at Enfield he was capped six times for the England semi-professional team, scoring once.
 He was also eligible to play for Montserrat.

 Coaching career

 Having already been on Queens Park Rangers' staff part-time, in September 2012 Furlong was appointed assistant youth development coach within the club's academy to work with the players aged 12 to 16.
 He went on to manage the under-18 team, and in September 2021 became under-23s manager jointly with Andy Impey.
+He departed the club in November 2025..
+In April 2026 it was announced that Paul Furlong had returned to former club Watford FC as a full time coach for the Under 21 team joining a raft of ex-Watford players working at the club in academy roles.